guhankesav/Vpython/README.md

 Move the rackets to keepthe ball in game , it goes out then you too

-Find this code in the bouncer repository.
+Find this code in the pingpong repository.